AnyLog-co/documentation/using grafana.md

 * The Metric window shows the list of tables supported by the database.
 Select a table from the options provided.

 Grafana allows to present data in 2 modes:
-* In a ***Time Series*** format and with reference to the time selection (on the upper right side of the panel) .
+* In a ***Time Series*** format and with reference to the time selection (on the upper right side of the panel).
-* In a ***Table*** format where data is presented as a set
+* In a ***Table*** format where data is presented in rows and columns.

 #### Using the Time Series format
 The time series format collects and visualize data values as a function of time.
-AnyLog offers 2 predefined queries and users cab specify additional queries using the ***Additional JSON Data*** options on the panel.
+AnyLog offers 2 predefined queries and users can modify the default queries or specify additional queries using the ***Additional JSON Data*** options on the panel.

 ##### The predefined queries
 ***The increments query*** (The default query)
-A query to retrieve statistics on the tiem series data in the selected time range.
+A query to retrieve statistics on the time series data in the selected time range.
 Depending on the number of data point requested, the time range is divided to intervals and the min, max and average are collected for each interval and graphically presented.
 In the default behavior, AnyLog makes the best guess to determine the relevant column representing the time and the relevant value column.
 The default behaviour can be modified by updating ***Additional JSON Data*** section (on the lower left side of the panel).